TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-11-11-from-0-doc-types-to-full-type-declaration-with-dynamic-analysis.md

     Are these projects lost?
 Do you have to quit them?
 And what if the annotations are lying?

-tweet: "New Post on #php 🐘 blog: From 0 Doc Types to Full Type Declaration with Dynamic Analysis - Thank you @DaveLiddament for injecting the idea to my head"
-tweet_image: "/assets/images/posts/2019/dynamic-analysis/probe.png"

 updated_since: "August 2020"
 updated_message: |